joyyy-99/ColorMatchGame/README.md

 - **R Key**: Restart the game after Game Over

 ## Installation and Setup
+1. install pycharm

-1. Ensure you have Python and Pygame installed.
+2. Ensure you have Python and Pygame installed.
    ```bash
    pip install pygame
    ```
-2. Download or clone the repository:
+3. Download or clone the repository:
    ```bash
    git clone https://github.com/joyyy-99/ColorMatchGame.git
    ```
-3. Navigate to the project directory and run the game:
+4. Navigate to the project directory and run the game:
    ```bash
    cd ColorMatchGame
    python color_match.py